Hennessey fire burned 33% of Napa County; plans for rebuilding begin

 “There is still a tremendous amount of work to be done,” Kavanaugh said.

 Power, water and other utilities must be made available for returning residents.
 Roads must be cleared.
-Heat and wind are expected in coming days, which can adversely affect the fires.
 Containment lines must be tied together, he said.

 “We’re feeling a lot better,” Kavanaugh said.
 “We want to get people back in their homes.
 There are still some of those troubled areas.
 We have a lot of heavy equipment out in the areas.”